Not your typical beauty showcase, the goal of this year's Lush Summit was to motivate, engage, and incite environmental action.

 Room for improvement?

-Lush isn’t perfect, and there are still important conversations to be had about their ingredient lists that contain small amounts of chemicals, such as paraben preservatives, artificial fragrances, and foaming agents.
-Lush calls them “safe synthetics,” with which many people would disagree, but at least they’re fully transparent about their use and willing to discuss, both in person and in detailed pamphlets available in-store.
+Lush isn’t perfect, and there are still meaningful conversations to be had about their ingredient lists that contain small amounts of chemicals, such as paraben preservatives, artificial fragrances, and foaming agents.
+Lush calls them “safe synthetics,” with which many people would disagree.
+At least they’re fully transparent about their use and willing to discuss, both in person and in detailed pamphlets available in-store.